You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Access to Canvas in China

 Florida State University faculty, staff, students, and alumni have an international presence.
-Wherever they are located, they require stable and timely access to FSU's Canvas learning management system (LMS).
-China in particular is a major destination for American students and academics studying and researching abroad.
+Regardless of their location, they require stable and timely access to FSU's Canvas learning management system (LMS).
+China, in particular, is a major destination for American students and academics seeking to study and research abroad.
 However, its unique regulatory and political environment can pose significant challenges for individuals attempting to access Canvas while they are there.

 Particular Considerations

-The Chinese state mandates that foreign technology companies offering products and services abide by several requirements specific for operations within China.
+The Chinese state mandates that foreign technology companies offering products and services within China abide by several requirements specific to their operations.
 These requirements include:

 • Establishing a company branch within China itself